ThomasDK81/da-from-wp/plugins/da-from-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allow users to manage their e-mails, forwards etc. in Directadmin from within WordPress.
+Allow users to manage their e-mails, forwards etc. in DirectAdmin from within WordPress.

 == Description ==
-Allow users to manage their e-mails, forwards etc. in Directadmin from within WordPress.
+Allow users to manage their e-mails, forwards etc. in DirectAdmin from within WordPress.

 == Installation ==
 1. Upload the files to the \'/wp-content/plugins/da-from-wp/\' directory or install through WordPress directly.
 2. Activate the \"DA from WP\" plugin through the \'Plugins\' menu in WordPress
-3. Connect to Directadmin in the settings.
+3. Connect to DirectAdmin in the settings.

 == Frequently Asked Questions ==
 = Is this as simple as it looks =